Alert

 Administrative tasks

 Identify options for modified work that is suitable for the worker and appropriate for the employer’s industry.
-Use the Modified Work Generator tool to assist with this.
+Use the Modified Work Assistant or Modified Work Generator tool to assist with this.

-Follow the Duty to Cooperate and/or the Obligation to Reinstate procedure, if applicable.
+Follow the 3-3 Duty to cooperate and/or the 3-5 Obligation to reinstate employment procedure, if applicable.

 2. Explore modified work opportunities with the worker